arihant2math/mathematics/docs/index.rst

-Welcome to The Mathematics Package
+Mathematics Package
 ================
+Welcome to the documentation for the Mathematics Package

 User's Guide
 ------------